SUJAY300/English-journey/Speaking-Practice/interview-questions.md

 ### Improved Version

-In five years, I see myself working as a Senior Backend Developer and gradually expanding my expertise into DevOps and Site Reliability Engineering (SRE).
+> In five years, I see myself working as a Senior Backend Developer and gradually expanding my expertise into DevOps and Site Reliability Engineering (SRE).
 I want to continuously improve my technical skills and gain as much practical experience as possible through my corporate career.
 My long-term goal is to take on greater responsibilities and contribute to the design of large-scale, reliable systems.
 However, I also believe in being adaptable.
 If I ever lose interest in the technology field, I may consider pursuing an MBA and transitioning into finance, operations, or another specialized domain where I can apply my analytical and problem-solving skills.

+---

+## Question

+What three qualities would you look for, and why?

+### My Answer

+> To be honest this explanation is for you, I am currently at advanced-beginner level of backend roadmap where i am not ready for internship.
+But still if that you have asked my to answer i would say, problem-solving, collaboration with the team and future ready vision for improving the current system.
+As in backend development it is really important to solve any problem that my popup unknowingly and collaborate with the team.
+Collaboration does not end in the backend team but it can also be extended to the frontend team and clients as well like understanding the requirements and idea.
+Future ready vision to experiment and enhance the current systems efficiency.

+### Feedback

+First, let's improve your English

+Your original answer:

+To be honest this explanation is for you, I am currently at advanced-beginner level of backend roadmap where i am not ready for internship.

+A more natural version:

+To be honest, this answer is mostly theoretical because I am still at an advanced-beginner stage in my backend learning journey.
+I don't feel fully prepared for an internship yet, but if I had to choose three qualities, these would be my picks.

+Notice how "backend roadmap" became "backend learning journey."
+That's a phrase native speakers use more often.

+English Feedback

+You wrote:

+"problem that may popup unknowingly"

+A more natural version:

+"unexpected problems that may arise"

+This phrase is very common in professional English.

+Example:

+Backend systems often face unexpected problems that arise under heavy traffic.

+You wrote:

+"future ready vision"

+A stronger phrase would be:

+"long-term thinking"

+or

+"a forward-looking mindset"

+Example:

+I value engineers who have a forward-looking mindset and think about future scalability.

+### Improved Version

+> If I were interviewing a backend developer, I would look for three qualities: problem-solving ability, collaboration skills, and a long-term vision for improving systems.
+>
+> First, problem-solving is essential because backend developers regularly encounter unexpected issues, bugs, and performance bottlenecks.
+A good developer should be able to analyze problems logically and find effective solutions.
+>
+> Second, collaboration is extremely important.
+Backend developers do not work in isolation.
+They often need to coordinate with frontend developers, product managers, clients, and other stakeholders to understand requirements and deliver the right solution.
+>
+> Finally, I would value a long-term vision.
+A developer should not focus only on making the system work today.
+They should also think about scalability, maintainability, and future improvements that can make the system more efficient and reliable over time.

+---

+## Question

+### My Answer

+>

+### Feedback

+### Improved Version

+>